 Now that we are through with both the new standards of WiFi networks, let us take a look at what distinguishes them from one another.
 Both these technologies are in line with our desires to hit multi-gigabit speeds wirelessly.
 We can finally get to experience 4K streaming of content without any glitches and download heavy files within seconds.

-iEEE has been working on Wi-Fi 6 for a while and equipment supporting these new Wi-Fi standards is already available commercially.
-The Wi-Fi Alliance certification will arrive by mid-2019, but the information regarding what will be coming in wave 1 and wave 2 of Wi-Fi 6 standard is already out there.
+IEEE has been working on Wi-Fi 6 for a while and equipment supporting these new Wi-Fi standards is already available commercially.
+The information regarding what will be coming in wave 1 and wave 2 of Wi-Fi 6 standard is already out there.

 Qualcomm’s latest Snapdragon series 700 and series 800 chipsets (including Snapdragon 855 onwards) support Wi-Fi 6 and WiGig.

 There are a few things to consider before deciding if one should upgrade to Wi-Fi 6 or not.
 The first one is, do you really need Wi-Fi 6?
 If your current Wi-Fi is working well then probably you don’t need to upgrade it.
 Most of our internet speeds can be served adequately by Wi-Fi 5 and if the difference between ethernet cables and Wi-Fi isn’t much then you don’t need to upgrade.